bevyengine/bevy-website/content/news/2022-01-06-bevy-0.6/index.md

 There are a _ton_ of improvements in this release, but here are some of the big ones:

-* A brand new modern renderer that is prettier, faster, and easier to extend
+* A brand new modern renderer that is prettier, faster, and simpler to extend
 * Directional and point light shadows
 * Clustered forward rendering
 * Frustum culling